deepclause/deepclause-sdk/README.md

 - Summarize usage patterns and examples
 EOF

-# Compile it
+# Compile it once
 deepclause compile .deepclause/tools/api-docs.md

-# Use it whenever needed
+# Now your coding agent can run it reliably
 deepclause run .deepclause/tools/api-docs.dml "Stripe PaymentIntent"
 ```

-The compiled `.dml` files are deterministic—same input, same execution path.
-The agent builds up a library of reliable tools.
+The compiled `.dml` files execute the same way every time—no prompt variance, no skipped steps.
+Build up a library of tools your agent can trust.

 ### Automation pipelines